li3zhen1/sociolinguistics-greeting-analysis/documents/final.typ

 In _Rickshaw Boy_, the greeting "_Have you eaten?_" is closely tied the context where the listener is a rickshaw puller and led a difficult life, struggling to make ends meet.
 This greeting is a query about the need of food mixed with concern for the other's well-being, reflecting the socio-economic status of the speakers, emphasizing basic needs and communal care.

 In the second example from _A Better Tomorrow II_, the greeting "_How are you doing?"_ emerges in a context of reunion.
-Here, it serves as an expression of longing and reconnection, indicating the speaker's concern after a prolonged separation.
+It serves as an expression of longing and reconnection, indicating the speaker's concern after a prolonged separation.
 Compared to the commonly used English version of this greeting, the Chinese version serves more as an expression of genuine concern and longing, marking the re-establishment of a connection after a period of separation.

 The close relationship between the context and the use of question form greetings resonates the analysis from @曲卫国_2001 — because of the openness of the topic, Chinese greetings are highly dependent on the context.
 Its specific use is restricted by many pragmatic factors.
 These examples also underscore how the function and significance of question form greetings in Chinese are deeply interwoven with the speakers' social dynamics and the situational context.
 Non-question form greetings like "_Hello!_" are more impersonal and less context-dependent, and thus emerging as a more common form of greeting.